lukexyz/cartographer/README.md

 5. <TERRAIN_GENERATION>
 6. <OBJECTS_GENERATION>
 ```
-Sections are not required to be in order, and individual generation commands can be ommited without problem.
+Sections are not required to be in order, and not all sections are required for map generation.

-___

 ## References